Thoka2011/Getting-and-Cleaning-Data-Course-Project/Codebook.md

+## The variables
-The variable in the left is the load of the files in the right:
+### The variables in the left is the load of the files in the right:

 	subjectTrain :   	 train/subject_train.txt
 	XTrain 	:   		  train/X_train.txt
 	activityTrain:   		train/y_train.txt